-Now the main reason why this happens (in my opinion) is because YouTube puts you in a “sandbox” for the first few months when you launch your channel.
+The main reason this happens (in my opinion) is that YouTube puts you in a “sandbox” for the first few months when you launch your channel.
 Again, this is just my opinion from what I have seen firsthand, nothing that came directly from YouTube or Google.

 When you first start posting videos, it is almost impossible to find them in search results.
 Even if you type in something close to the exact title, you may not even find it!

 This is likely because YouTube isn’t promoting or indexing your content.
 Before recommending your channel via search or the browse page, they need to know that you are taking YouTube seriously and regularly contributing.

 Think about it this way… What if YouTube recommended a channel to you, and you really liked it.
 So then, you subscribed, only to find that the creator dropped off the face of the earth and stopped posting videos the next day.

 You would be annoyed.
 Now, imagine if that was happening over and over again?

 I firmly believe that the YouTube algorithm rewards channels that consistently contribute content to the platform.
 In my personal experience, I found that it took about six months to really get my channel off the ground, and this was with me posting videos multiple times each week!

 So, how do you get views on your videos early on?
 We know now that YouTube will (likely) not recommend them to people or show them in search.
 You might get a dozen views here and there, or a few subscribers, but nothing substantial.

 The answer is that early on, you need to direct the traffic to your channel.
 Not only are you the content creator, but you are also the marketer who plays an equally important role early on.

 Here are a few strategies working right now in 2020.